Yash-codeAndDev/Java/MethodOverloading/Readme.md

 }
 ```

-* In Method Overloading Method resolution is done by compiler based on Reference Type.
+* In Method Overloading Method resolution is done by compiler based on Reference Type. i.e In overloading run type object will play no role.

 ```java
     class Animal{